rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

         The "-y" option used in the preceding command suppresses the "[y/N]" prompt to confirm the action that `dnf` is about to perform.
 Instead, it automatically assumes "yes" (y) for whatever action.

-3. DNF provides a "Environment Group" option that makes it easy to add a new feature set to a system.
-To add the feature, you would normally have to individually install a few packages, but using `dnf` you all you need to know is the name or description of the feature that you want.
+3. DNF provides an "Environment Group" option that makes adding a new feature set to a system easy.
+To add the feature, you would typically have to install a few packages individually, but using `dnf`, all you need to know is the name or description of the feature you want.
 Use `dnf` to display a list of all the groups available to you.
 Type:

     ```
     $ dnf group list